Blessingdominic/SQLproject/README.md

 SET company = TRIM(company);
 ```

-### Distinct Names
+#### Distinct Names
 ```
 SELECT DISTINCT industry
 FROM layoff_data1
 ORDER BY 1;
 ```
 ![Screenshot showing distinct industries](https://raw.githubusercontent.com/Blessingdominic/SQLproject/main/Screenshot%20showing%20distinct%20industries.png)

 The above screenshot shows that there are different variations of Crypto%.
-We'll update it to one name, Crypto
+We'll update it to one name, Crypto.